Professor Gail Garvey

 Associate Supervisor for PhD

 Prof Garvey’s strengths lie in her leadership, nationally and internationally and her collaborative approach to bringing key stakeholders, such as Indigenous consumers, researchers, and clinicians together to achieve common goals.
-This is demonstrated in her vision and leadership in conducting the first Roundtable to identify research priorities in cancer for Indigenous Australians (2010); establishing the National Indigenous Cancer Network (2013) in collaboration with Cancer Council Australia, the Lowitja Institute, the Indigenous Health InfoNet and Menzies School of Health Research; and instigating and convening the inaugural World Indigenous Cancer Conference in partnership with the International Agency for Research in Cancer (IARC) (Brisbane, 2016).
-Additionally, Prof Garvey has established an international collaborative research program of work with IARC on cancer and Indigenous people globally.
+This is demonstrated in her vision and leadership in conducting the first Roundtable to identify research priorities in cancer for Indigenous Australians (2010); establishing the National Indigenous Cancer Network (2013) in collaboration with Cancer Council Australia, the Lowitja Institute, the Indigenous Health InfoNet and Menzies School of Health Research; and instigating and convening the inaugural World Indigenous Cancer Conference in 2016 (Brisbane) and co-hosting the 2nd conference in 2019 (Canada).
+Prof Garvey’s research program has contributed greatly to key policy and practice change to improve cancer outcomes for Aboriginal and Torres Strait Islander people.